Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Conclusions and perspectives

+We have investigated energy modulation and demodulation in seeded FELs using a demodulation undulator configuration consisting of two modulators separated by a tunable phase shifter.
+Analytical analysis shows that a $\pi$ phase delay enables the laser-beam interaction to nearly reverse the initial modulation, thereby suppressing the residual energy modulation.
+Three-dimensional simulations based on representative SXFEL parameters confirm that substantial suppression can be achieved under optimized conditions, reaching the weak-modulation regime in which accurate characterization becomes experimentally demanding.

+To support quantitative characterization of this process, we studied complementary diagnostics based on coherent undulator radiation and dispersion-scan measurements.
+These methods provide both indirect and direct routes for evaluating the residual energy modulation and the associated energy-spread growth.
+A compact demodulation undulator was also designed as a future dedicated platform for controlled demodulation experiments.

+Preliminary experiments performed at SXFEL using the existing seeding beamline reveal clear signatures of energy modulation suppression.
+Under the available experimental configuration, the modulation amplitude was reduced by approximately a factor of three and recovered close to the single-modulator level.
+Although this configuration was not optimized for complete demodulation, the results provide experimental evidence of energy-modulation suppression associated with the modulation-to-demodulation process in a seeded FEL and validate the main diagnostic workflow.

-Nevertheless, precise control of the energy modulation becomes increasingly important as seeded FEL facilities advance toward high repetition rates and short wavelengths, where stringent constraints are imposed on the laser-induced energy spread in the modulator \citep{Yan2021,qi2025}.
-Given the current limitations on available seed-laser peak power at high repetition rates, methods that enhance the effective energy modulation without degrading the electron-beam quality are highly desirable.
-The energy modulation–demodulation method presented here provides a viable approach for characterizing and optimizing seeded FEL performance under these challenging operating conditions, and can be extended to other seeded FEL facilities employing similar diagnostic schemes.
+Precise control of laser-induced energy modulation will become increasingly important as seeded FEL facilities advance toward high repetition rates and short wavelengths, where stringent constraints are imposed on the induced energy spread in the modulator \citep{Yan2021,qi2025}.
+The framework developed here provides a basis for systematic demodulation studies at SXFEL and can be adapted to other seeded FEL facilities employing similar laser-beam manipulation and diagnostic schemes, such as FERMI \citep{Allaria2025} and DCLS \citep{Li2025}.